GShoriz/SP25_DS5111_pvq8hv/README.md

 After installation, test it by running a quick dump of https://example.com (this is already incldued in the script)

 ## 4. Configure Environment with Makefile
-- The Makefile automates the environment setup and running tasks.
+- The `makefile` automates the environment setup and running tasks.
 Here's how to use it:

 	```make
 	#  Set up Python virtual environment and install dependencies